-- i) Candidates' dossiers, along with all associated materials, including new materials added, letters of reference, and TPF Committee report(s) will be forwarded from the Deans' offices to the Office of the Provost. - ii) The TPU Committees will meet, without the candidates, to consider applications.
-At any time, the TPU Committee may ask the candidate to provide clarification of information and/or material contained in their dossier.
-After deliberating on an application, and determining whether or not the candidate meets the required criteria, a Committee will hold a preliminary ballot.
-The motion will be framed in the affirmative: that the candidate be granted tenure or promotion.
-A secret ballot will be used, based on the model in Appendix IV in the Standards document.
-All eligible Committee members will vote on the motion; abstentions will not be permitted.
-The vote will be recorded.
-The Committee's recommendation will be determined by a majority of the ballots cast.
+- i) Candidates' dossiers, along with all associated materials, including new materials added, the Dean's report, and letters of reference, will be forwarded from the Deans' offices to the Office of the Provost. - ii) The TPC will meet, without the candidates, to consider applications.
+At any time, the Committee may ask the candidate to provide clarification of information and/or material contained in the dossier.
+After deliberating on an application, and determining whether or not the candidate meets the required criteria, the Committee will hold a preliminary ballot.
+The motion will be framed in the affirmative: that the candidate be granted tenure, or promotion.
+A secret ballot will be used, based on the model in Appendix J-6 and/or J-7.
+All eligible Committee members will vote on the motion; abstentions will not be recorded. permitted.
+The vote will be The Committee's recommendation will be determined by a majority of the ballots cast.

 To be eligible to vote, a Committee member must have been present during all of the Committee's deliberations concerning a candidate.
 The Chair will only vote in cases of a tie.

-- iii) If a motion to grant tenure or promotion is adopted after a preliminary ballot, that ballot will be deemed to be the final ballot, and the Committee will proceed to Article 25.15 (c)(xii). - iv) If a motion is defeated on a preliminary ballot, the candidate will be given notice in writing of this fact and must be made aware of all the factors that make the application problematic, with opinions and comments related to the relevant criteria for tenure or promotion.
-The candidate will have the option of writing a response to the TPU's notice.
-The candidate may also request to make a presentation at a TPU meeting.
-At any such meeting, the candidate may be accompanied by a Member of his/her choosing, who will be an observer at the meeting and will be bound by the confidentiality of the meeting and the tenure and promotion process. - v) After satisfying requirements outlined in 25.15 (c)(iv), and after further deliberation, the TPU Committee will hold a final ballot based on the procedure outlined in Article 25.15 (c)(ii) with the additional proviso that to be eligible to vote, a Committee member must have been present during all of the Committee's deliberations concerning a candidate and, if applicable, a candidate's presentation in a meeting between the candidate and the Committee.
+- iii) If a motion to grant tenure or promotion is adopted after a preliminary ballot, that ballot will be deemed to be the final ballot, and the Committee will proceed to Article 26.21 (b)(xii). - iv) If a motion is defeated on a preliminary ballot, the candidate will be given notice in writing of this fact and must be made aware of all the factors that make the application problematic, with opinions and comments related to the relevant criteria for tenure or promotion.
+The candidate will have the option of writing a response to the TPC's notice.
+The candidate may also request to make a presentation at a TPC meeting.
+At any such meeting, the candidate may be accompanied by a Member of the Member's choosing, who will be an observer at the meeting and will be bound by the confidentiality of the meeting and the tenure and promotion process. - v) After satisfying requirements outlined in Article 26.21 (b)(iv), and after further deliberation, the TPC will hold a final ballot based on the procedure outlined in Article 26.21 (b)(ii) with the additional proviso that to be eligible to vote, a Committee member must have been present during all of the Committee's deliberations concerning a candidate and, if applicable, a candidate's presentation in a meeting between the candidate and the Committee.
 Only the votes on the final ballot are binding.
 The ballots will be the official record of the vote and will be included in the candidate's file.
-The ballots will not be destroyed until the Board has made a final decision - vi) On the final ballot, for an application for tenure, the TPU Committee votes on whether the candidate should be granted tenure. - vii) If the majority of votes cast indicate the granting of tenure the TPU Committee will proceed to Article 25.15 (c)(xii). - viii) If the majority of votes on a first-time application of tenure indicate the denial of tenure, the Committee will hold a subsequent vote on the question of deferral of tenure (that is, whether or not the candidate is to receive a further two-year tenure-track appointment.
-Should this be the decision of the Committee, the candidate must reapply for tenure in the second year of their new appointment).
-If the majority of votes in the subsequent vote indicate a deferral of tenure, the TPU Committee will then proceed to Article 25.15 (c)(xii).
+The ballots will not be destroyed until the Board has made a final decision - vi) On the final ballot, for an application for tenure, the TPC votes on whether the candidate should be granted tenure. - vii) If the majority of votes cast indicate the granting of tenure the TPC will proceed to Article 26.21 (b)(xii). - viii) If the majority of votes on a first-time application of tenure indicate the denial of tenure, the Committee will hold a subsequent vote on the question of deferral of tenure (that is, whether or not the candidate is to receive a further two-year tenure-track appointment.
+Should this be the decision of the Committee, the candidate must reapply for tenure in the second year of the candidate's new appointment).
+If the majority of votes in the subsequent vote indicate a deferral of tenure, the Committee will then proceed to Article 26.21 (b)(xii).